Neural Diffusion Processes: Proofs

 \section{Proofs}

 In this section, we shall formally demonstrate that NDP's noise model adheres to the symmetries associated with permutations of the datapoint orderings and the permutations of the input dimensions.
-We do this by first proving equivariance of its main building block: the bi-dimensional attention block.
-From this, we can then straightforwardly prove the equivariance and invariance properties that hold for the NDP's noise model.
+We focus our attention to the full noise model of \cref{fig:architecture-full} because \cref{fig:architecture} is a simplification of it in which we only keep a single output.
+We start by proving properties of its main building block: the bi-dimensional attention block.
+We can then straightforwardly prove the equivariance and invariance properties that hold for the NDP's noise model.
 Before that, we start by setting the notation.